dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 In a way, this module will likley be pretty similar to our player module because it will do similar things.
 For this tutorial we will only build a single type of beast but the original game had three different types which all presented a different type of challege.
-Because this is a rust tutorial and I think it would be fun for you to build your own beast type on your own outside this tutorial, we should build our own beast [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) to make that easier.
+Because this is a Rust tutorial and I think it would be fun for you to build your own beast type on your own outside this tutorial, we should build our own beast [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) to make that easier.